Skip to content

 The Anthropic context engineering guide identifies high-signal, low-noise token selection as a core principle for effective agent context.
 Formal specifications are high-signal by construction.
 Research on spec-driven development confirms that grounding agent instructions in existing contracts reduces hallucinated structural details — column names, route shapes, field types — compared to prose descriptions (Spec-Driven Development: From Code to Contract in the Age of AI Coding Assistants).

-Applying the Pattern
+Applying the pattern

 Load the specification artifact into context alongside the instruction: